SC ARCN120 - Art Conservation 120:

 Course Description and Rationale

-The Grand Tour began the tradition of an educational rite of passage, flourishing from 1660 to 1840, as a way to experience the cultural legacy of classical antiquity and the Renaissance.
-Today, cultural tourism is the fastest-growing segment of the tourism industry, as shown in the increasing number of visitors seeking culture, history, archaeology and a personal experience of different ways of life.
+The Grand Tour began the tradition of an educational rite of passage, flourishing from 1660 to 1840, as a way for educated youths to experience the cultural legacy of classical antiquity and the Renaissance.
+Today, cultural heritage tourism is the fastest-growing segment of the tourism industry.
+Increasing number of visitors who are seeking experiences of continuity and diversity in human culture, history, and archaeology–often through interaction with local communities, re-enactments, and participation through citizen science or volunteering at an archaeological dig or museum.

-In response to this onslaught, art conservation professionals, scientists, engineers, architects, cultural resource managers, historic preservationists and other stakeholders have worked together to create interdisciplinary solutions to help mitigate some of the impact of tourism at heritage sites.
-These preservation technologies range from sealed display cases containing argon gas to protect the U.S. Constitution and Egyptian mummies (borrowed from the food industry), to re-establishing the tree canopy in tropical archaeological sites, such as Copan, to minimize the spread of damaging lichen on stone carvings, to the largest public works project in Italian history: the multi-billion dollar MOSE project, designed to protect Venice from flooding and climate change.
+In response to this onslaught of tourists and climate disruption, art conservation professionals, scientists, engineers, architects, cultural resource managers, and others have worked together to create interdisciplinary solutions to help mitigate some of these impacts at world heritage sites.
+These preservation technologies range from sealed display cases containing argon gas to protect the US Constitution (borrowed from the food industry), to reestablishing the tree canopy in tropical archaeological sites to minimize the spread of damaging lichen on stone carvings, to the largest public works project in Italian history: the multi-billion dollar MOSE project, designed to protect Venice from flooding.

-In this course questions of philosophy and physics, ethics and earthquakes, aesthetics and authenticity come together in contexts such as the conservation of Queen Nefertari’s tomb in Egypt, where materials science and environmental analysis shows the 3000-year-old wall paintings are at risk from the exhalations of tourists and flash floods related to climate change.
-Based on the success of the Lascaux II replica in France, an exacting replica of King Tut’s tomb has opened and two more are being built to relieve pressure on the Valley of the Kings near Luxor, Egypt.
+In this course questions of philosophy and physics, ethics and earthquakes, aesthetics and authenticity come together in contexts such as the conservation of Queen Nefertari’s tomb in Egypt, where materials science and environmental analysis shows the 3000-year-old wall paintings are at risk from the exhalations of tourists and rare flash floods.
+Based on the success of the Lascaux II replica in France, replicas in Egypt–such as Tut’s tomb–are expected to reduce the impact on the Valleys of the Kings and Queens near Luxor.
 Another example is the site of Petra in Jordan, where the ancient water management system has been reactivated to help avoid hazardous flash floods.
 The Getty Museum in Brentwood overlooks one of the busiest freeways in the United States.
-Special filtration technology was designed to prevent damage to the Getty collections from ozone and particulates.
-The process of technology transfer and the revitalization of ancient systems often play a joint role in the long-term management of impacts from tourism and climate change.
+Special filtration technology is used to prevent damage to the Getty collections from vehicle-generated ozone and particulates.
+The process of technology transfer and the revitalization of ancient technologies often play a joint role in the long-term management of impacts from tourism and climate change.

-This course investigates issues of environmental sustainability and the impact of climate change on world heritage, infrastructure and tourism.
-For example, the effects of hurricanes and tourism on coastal cities such as New Orleans, the impact of ongoing drought, floods and salinization in Australia, and the effects of air pollution on art in India and China.
-Art conservation is rapidly evolving from its roots as an art and craft to a hybrid field, with interdisciplinary efforts playing a key role in addressing a wide range of challenging problems.
+This interdisciplinary course also ties issues of environmental sustainability and global climate change to world heritage preservation, infrastructure and tourism.
+Examples include the effects of hurricanes and tourism on coastal cities such as New Orleans, the impact of ongoing drought, floods and salinization in Australia, and the effects of air pollution from tourist buses on art in India and China.
+Art conservation is rapidly evolving from its roots as an art and craft to a hybrid field, with interdisciplinary efforts playing a key role in addressing the preservation of sites with “outstanding universal value.” http://whc.unesco.org/en/criteria/